MicrochipTech/AzureDemo_RNWF/RNWF11/README.md

 #### 2.1 RNWF Direct Communication with a PC over USB

-- Install a jumper to short the two pins that are **furthest** away from the `PWR` LED on the RNWF UART to Cloud Add On Board.
+- Install a jumper on the 3-pin header (most likely labeled `J5`) to short the two pins that are **furthest** away from the `PWR` LED on the RNWF UART to Cloud Add On Board.
+The middle pin should be shorted with the pin labeled `PC3V3` towards the right side of the board.

     <img src=".//media/boards/RNWF11_Power_USB.png" width=500/>